Torantulino/SpaceBattle/MPF-Instructions.md

 We're using **UNet** - Unity Networking together with High Level API to handle all multiplayer aspects.
 All players in a scene are created using the same prefab - **Player**.
 To distinguish between "my" Player and other players in the scene we need an idea of **Local Player**.
 Local player is set automatically when we *connect to a server* (it's useful to run a check if there's a reference before trying to access it).
-**GameController** is a singleton class that provides some useful stuff.
+**GameController** is a singleton MonoBehaviour class that provides some useful stuff.

 ### Accessing Local Player
 To access local player use static fields in the GameController, for  **GameObject**